Shadik Kayem: Student Politics

-"The legacy of Fath-e-Makkah, Fath-e-Bangala, and Fath-e-Kustuntiniyya has led us to achieve Fath-e-Ganabhaban."

-He currently serves as the Central Publication Secretary of Bangladesh Islami Chhatra Shibir.
+He is the former central international affairs secretary of Bangladesh Islami Chhatra Shibir.

+National Politics

+On May 1, 2026, Bangladesh Jamaat-e-Islami announced Shadik Kayem as its mayoral candidate for the Dhaka South City Corporation elections during a council session.
+However, Chhatra Shibir disputed this announcement.
+In a statement, the GS (General Secretary) of DUCSU and organization's central publicity secretary, SM Farhad, clarified that individuals holding active leadership positions within the student organization are ineligible to represent other political parties as candidates.

+On July 13 2026, when Shadik's student life came to an end, he left from Chhatra Shibir and joined Jamaat-e-Islami.
+Then, Jamaat has all but finalised VP Shadik Kayem as its candidate for the post of mayor of Dhaka South City Corporation.

 2025 DUCSU election

-Shadik Kayem contested the Dhaka University Central Students' Union (DUCSU) as the Vice President (VP) candidate from the United Students' Alliance panel.
-He was elected Vice President (VP) with 14,042 votes.
+Shadik Kayem contested the Dhaka University Central Students' Union (DUCSU) as the vice president (VP) candidate from the Bangladesh Islami Chhatra Shibir backed panel United Students' Alliance.
+He was elected vice president with 14,042 votes.
 His closest rival, Abidul Islam Khan of the Bangladesh Jatiotabadi Chatra Dal, received 5,708 votes.
 He officially assumed office on September 14, 2025.